sruthijogi/sorting/README.md

-# Sorting

-This is a JFrame for demonstrating sorting algorithms that is easy to extend and play with.
+This is a JFrame for demonstrating sorting algorithms to students that is easy to extend and play with.
+We will usually start with a template of the `Sorting.java` file, and implement common algorithm like bubble sort, selection sort, and quicksort.

 ![](http://apcs.io/img/lab/sorting/quicksort.gif)

 ## Super easy setup

+You don't need an IDE to run this code, just a command line.

 ```
 git clone https://github.com/techlabeducation/sorting